 Is it for you?

 The Gender Studies B.A. attracts students from a variety of backgrounds and interests.
-They typically possess some of the following qualities:
+They typically have some of the following qualities:

 - Desire to reach new insights through interdisciplinary study